kents00/MakethatClay/README.md

 The add-on will now be installed and will appear in the list of available add-ons.
 To enable the add-on, locate it in the list and click the checkbox next to its name.
 You can also install an add-on by clicking the "Install from File" button in the "Add-ons" tab of the Preferences window and selecting the add-on file from the file browser.

+## Issues

+If you're having trouble integrating this code into your addon, [open a new issue](https://github.com/kents00/MakethatClay/issues).
+As the module continues to develop, it will be easier for more developers to integrate updates and improve blender's overall user performance!